 More detailed information is on the Faculty of Arts Top-up Travel Grant Form.

-The Faculty of Arts provides funding to graduate research students to offset the reasonable costs that may be incurred in implementing the research design or disseminating the findings of a student's research.
-Funding is intended to support research-related expenditure as approved by the Program Director and otherwise not available through Monash Graduate Education.
+The Faculty of Arts provides reimbursement to graduate research students to offset the reasonable costs that may be incurred in implementing the research design or disseminating the findings of a student’s research.
+Funding is intended to support research-related expenditure, and otherwise not available through Monash Graduate Education.

 What is funded?